-Exposure Class Capital © 3%
+Exposure Class Capital @ 8%

-2016 £m 2015 £m
+2017 £m 2016 £m

 Retail Exposures

-Residential Lending 71.5 66.7
+Residential Lending 74.2 71.5

-Other Secured Lending 0.4 1.1
+Other Secured Lending 0.3 0.4

-Past Due Items 0.5 0.6
+Past Due Items 0.4 0.5

 Commercial Exposures

-Commercial Lending 7.7 11.5
+Commercial Lending 4.7 7.7

 Other Exposure Classes

 Deposits with central governments or central banks - -

-Deposits with multilateral development banks - -

-Financial Institutions - -

-Covered Bonds 1.9 2.0
+Covered Bonds 1.1 1.9

-Residential Mortgage Backed Securities (RMBS) 2.4 2.6
+Residential Mortgage Backed Securities (RMBS) 2.5 2.4

-Failed institution exposures (net of provisions) - 0.1

 Other

-Fixed and other assets 4.4 4.8
+Fixed and other assets 5.6 4.4

-Operational Risk (standardised) 6.1 5.9
+Operational Risk (standardised) 6.6 6.1

-Total Pillar 1 CRR 94.9 95.3
+Total Pillar 1 CRR 95.4 94.9

 There is no Pillar I requirement in respect of market risk as neither the Society nor the Group holds a trading book.
 Interest Rate Risk in the Banking Book is dealt with as a capital add-on at Pillar 2, based on the risk appetite set by the Board for a 200bp parallel shift in interest rates.
-Due to the sustained low 2016 interest rate environment, the rate shocks for interest rate reductions communicated to ALCO have remained at -10bp and -20bp throughout 2016 with the Committee also stressing the impact of longer term interest rate changes on collateral balances.
+Due to the sustained low 2017 interest rate environment, the rate shocks for interest rate reductions communicated to ALCO have remained at -10bp and -20bp throughout 2017 with the Committee also stressing the impact of longer term interest rate changes on collateral balances.

-At 31 December 2016 the Group held excess capital over and above the Pillar 1 minimum regulatory requirement of £126.5m (2015: £127.1m).
-The movement reflects improved CET 1 strength against a lower risk balance sheet offset by further amortisation of the capital value of the Society's subordinated debt.
+At 31 December 2017 the Group held excess capital over and above the Pillar 1 minimum regulatory requirement of £129.8m (2015: £126.5m).
+The movement reflects improved CET 1 strength, primarily through Group profits and includes a stronger 'in the money' closing position on available for sale debt securities.
+The position is offset in part by a 'larger' balance sheet (higher risk legacy divestment has continued through 2017 but is over offset by the Group's volume of lower risk prime lending).
+Continued amortisation of the capital value of the Society's subordinated debt (see section 5.4 above) also reduces the Group's excess capital.